-- Results on forms approved by the agency
+- On forms approved by the agency

 - Sample ID

 - Percent of air to the nearest 0.1 percent.

 - Some agencies require an aggregate correction factor in order to determine total percent of entrained air.

-Total percent entrained air = Gauge reading - aggregate correction factor from mix design

-(See AASHTO T 152 for more information.)
+Total % entrained air = Gauge reading - aggregate correction factor from mix design (See AASHTO T 152 for more information.)